jeholliday/shellshock/README.md

 vulnerabilities in the future.
 When asked why he believed Shellshock was not discovered earlier, the original researcher said that he believed the flaw would have been obvious to any security researcher [2].
 Many software developers do not consider the security implications of their design and implementation decisions.
-If someone had taken the time to identify all and examine of the input sources to Bash, they probably could have discovered this flaw in the handling of environment variables.
+If someone had taken the time to identify all and examine all of the input sources to Bash, they probably could have discovered this flaw in the handling of environment variables.
 The researcher also believes that professionals writing Bash scripts focused too much on the security of their code and not enough on the security of the interpreter [2].
-Shellshock was able to impact so many different programs that relied on Bash because of how so many programs use environment variables without considering the security implications.
-Shellshock teaches us that developers need to be aware of all of the inputs sources to their systems and ensure that each input has assumptions about it validated.
+Shellshock was able to impact so many different programs because they all blindly trusted Bash and user inputs.
+Shellshock teaches us that developers need to be aware of all of the inputs sources to their systems and validate all assumptions about inputs.

 # Sources
 1. [OWASP presentation with explanation and demonstration](https://owasp.org/www-pdf-archive/Shellshock_-_Tudor_Enache.pdf)